Yossi/agent-stats-utils/README.md

  If you suspect your cookie file has leaked, you need to hop into gmail and force sign out all your other sessions.

-You can operate on a group with the -g option (group names are case sensitive).
-If -g is left out, it will either do all groups or error out.
-Whatever works.
-Any command that has text output can have that output redirected to email with the -m option.
-If you are redirecting to email, you can set a custom subject with -s.
-Default subject is the command name + the group name.

-Sometimes you find yourself needing to change how many ranks make it into the charts.
-By default this is 10 but you can change it to whatever with the -n option.
-Note that this does not change any of the places where it says "Top ten" whatever.
-Only use in special cases.

-Once you get a feel for what this script does, you may want to set it up to run with crontab, or something similar.

 ## Features
 ###snarf